 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

-Take a Tour of Kota Kinabalu
+1. Take a Tour of Kota Kinabalu

-If you are short on time or prefer to get the local knowledge, then book a tour that features the most popular tourist spots in Kota Kinabalu.
+If you are short on time or prefer to get local knowledge, then book a tour that features the most popular tourist spots in Kota Kinabalu.
 From the incredible City Mosque, Tun Mustapha, Sabah State Museum, UMS Aquarium, Signal Hill Observation Deck, and more.
-You’ll also save on time and transportation costs to and from different attractions and parking fees because, this KK city tour includes an English-speaking guide, as well as pickup and drops off at your hotel.
-This is a convenient, educational and time-efficient way to explore Kota Kinabalu.
+You’ll also save on time and transportation costs to and from different attractions and parking fees because, this KK city tour includes an English-speaking guide, as well as pick up and drops off at your hotel.
+This is a convenient, educational, and time-efficient way to explore Kota Kinabalu.
 This is a great option to explore Kota Kinabalu city.

-Visit the Kota Kinabalu City Park
+2. Visit the Kota Kinabalu City Park

 Not only is this KK’s main city park, but the Kota Kinabalu City Park also has a monument that commemorates both the British Soldiers who defended Sabah during World War I and the International Armed Forces who defended the island of Sabah during World War II.
 You can find it right downtown, between Jalan Tun Razak and Jalan Tugu.

-• Address of Kota Kinabalu City Park: Jalan Tun Razak, Pusat Bandar Kota Kinabalu, 88000 Kota Kinabalu, Sabah, Malaysia
+- Address of Kota Kinabalu City Park: Jalan Tun Razak, Pusat Bandar Kota Kinabalu, 88000 Kota Kinabalu, Sabah, Malaysia

-See the Atkinson Clock Tower
+3. See the Atkinson Clock Tower in Kota Kinabalu

-Located just a short 8-minute walk northeast from the City Park, you will find the Atkinson Clock Tower which was built in 1905, when Kota Kinabalu was known as Jesselton.
+Located just a short 8-minute walk northeast of the City Park, you will find the Atkinson Clock Tower which was built in 1905, when Kota Kinabalu was known as Jesselton.
 It was named after Francis George Atkinson, who was Jesselton’s District Officer.
 Atkinson died at the age of 28 in 1902, after a heart attack and malaria.

 It is the oldest structure on the whole island of Sabah surviving from the British Colonia times.
 This clock tower in Kota Kinabalu is one of the only three structures that survived World War II.
 It sits right on a small hill giving a great view of the city.

-• Address of Atkinson Tower: Kota Kinabalu, 88400 Kota Kinabalu, Sabah, Malaysia
+- Address of Atkinson Tower: Kota Kinabalu, 88400 Kota Kinabalu, Sabah, Malaysia

-Go to the Green Connection Aquarium
+4. Go to the Green Connection Aquarium in KK

 Heading back to the city center, the Green Connection Aquarium is a 10-minute drive east of the City Park.
 If you are traveling with young children and plan to take them on a boat trip to do some snorkeling, heading to this aquarium first is a great idea.
 It’s a great educational visit and you’ll get to learn about different species, 1,200 in fact, and enjoy hands-on exhibits.

-• Address of Green Connection Aquarium: 2, Jalan Tuaran, Likas, 88450 Kota Kinabalu, Sabah, Malaysia
+- Address of Green Connection Aquarium: 2, Jalan Tuaran, Likas, 88450 Kota Kinabalu, Sabah, Malaysia

-• Opening Hours of Green Connection Aquarium: every day from10 AM to 6 PM
+- Opening Hours of Green Connection Aquarium: every day from10 AM to 6 PM

-• Entry Fees for Green Connection Aquarium: RM6 ($1.37)for children and RM12 ($2.73) for adults
+- Entry Fees for Green Connection Aquarium: RM6 ($1.37)for children and RM12 ($2.73) for adults

-Visit Kota Kinabalu City Mosque/Masjid Bandaraya Kota Kinabalu
+5. Visit Kota Kinabalu City Mosque/Masjid Bandaraya Kota Kinabalu

 Standing on a peninsula, Masjid Bandaraya Kota Kinabalu is also known as the City Mosque and it is not only a popular religious site but also a popular tourist attraction in KK.
 The mosque, which is the largest in Kota Kinabalu can hold 12,000 people!
 The Masjid Bandaraya Kota Kinabalu is an awesome location for sunset, and when matched with the grandeur of its architecture, the mosque is a must-see in Kota Kinabalu.